dlamar228/test-solana/README.md

 3. **Faucet**: This contract provides an option for airdrops.

 # LAUNCHER
 The Launcher contract manage Dex creation, token mint creation for Dex and how much tokens will get Dex, team and Faucet.
+The passed tokens will be sorted.
 Contract does not store used mints, created Dex.
 Instead, someone must parse events to obtain this data.

 ## METHODS
 - **initialize_authority_manager** :</br>